Things to Do, See, and Eat in Athens, Greece

 National Archaeological Museum in Athens

 So many times, I was at an archaeological site like Akrotiri on Santorini or the World Heritage site of Delos and read that an artifact was on display at the National Archaeological Museum.
-It was marvelous to finally see some of those pieces I had only read about at the place they were excavated.
+It was marvelous to finally see some of those pieces.

 Bronze Statue in the National Archaeological Museum in Athens